Spencer Steer Preview, Player Props: Reds vs. Cubs

 Spencer Steer At The Plate

+- Steer has 133 hits and an OBP of .356 to go with a slugging percentage of .450.
+All three of those stats are tops among Cincinnati hitters this season.

-- Among the qualifying hitters in baseball, he ranks 55th in batting average, 31st in on-base percentage, and 60th in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 48th, his on-base percentage ranks 29th, and he is 62nd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.